The 7 Ascensions of Praise

 Praise leads to worship but they’re not the same

-You pursue Him with praise and He responds with worship
+You pursue God with praise and when He responds... worship begins

 Praise prepares you for worship and sets the atmosphere for worship